Forging Connections Through Herbal Alchemy

 How can I make a gluten-free tincture?

-Most distilled spirits, such as vodka, are naturally gluten-free because the distillation process removes gluten.
+Distilled spirits, such as vodka, are naturally gluten-free because the distillation process removes gluten.
 However, some spirits may contain gluten from added flavorings or other ingredients.
 To be certain, choose a certified gluten-free alcohol—especially if you have celiac disease or heightened sensitivities.

 How do I use my tincture?

-Tinctures are typically taken by dropperful, with the dosage depending on the herb-to-menstruum ratio and the specific health outcomes you’re addressing.
+Tinctures are typically taken by the dropperful, with dosage depending on the herb-to-menstruum ratio and the specific health outcomes you're addressing.
 Refer to guidelines for the herbs in your tincture to determine the appropriate dose.
 For more details, see our guide to using and taking tinctures.

 Further Reading and Resources